htunlogic/fadroma-example-votes-contract/README.md

 #or

-Node index.js command=get-mnemonic # this will use the default main mnemonic from .env if set
+node index.js command=get-mnemonic # this will use the default main mnemonic from .env if set
 ```

 **Same set of arguments applies to all the other commands, so we won't repeat them.**